 - Never go inside someone’s house.
 Just politely decline if someone asks.

-- As a Halloween safety rule of thumb, kids under the age of 12 should always have a parent with them.
-If they’re over 12, make sure they have a form of communication with them.
+- Kids under the age of 12 should always have a parent with them.
+If kids are mature enough to be out without supervision, make sure they have a buddy and a form of communication with them.

 Even if you’re not going trick-or-treating, there are lots of other ways to celebrate with the whole family.
 Try a Halloween movie night, a household scavenger hunt, crafts and cooking.